diontu/diontu-frontend/README.md

 ## My Website!

-This is a static website showcasing the things I've built and currently building.
+This is a static website showcasing the things I have built and am currently building.